ALANOMAM/portfolio-project/README.md

     DB_USERNAME=projects-api
     DB_PASSWORD=secret

-## 3-Still in the .env at the bottom fix the minio connection inside
+## 3-Still in the .env inside the laravel src folder at the bottom fix the minio connection inside

     FILESYSTEM_DISK=minio